10up/base-php-ubuntu/README.md

 ## Building

 This project takes advantage of custom build phase hooks as described at https://docs.docker.com/docker-hub/builds/advanced/.
-When setting up builds on docker hub create automated builds with rules to build for the master branch for each PHP version you want built.
-Currently this image is built with 5.6, 7.0, 7.1, 7.2, 7.3 and 7.4.
+When setting up builds on docker hub create automated builds with rules to build for the main branch for each PHP version you want built.
+Currently this image is built with 5.6, 7.0, 7.1, 7.2, 7.3, 7.4 and 8.0.

 ## Support Level